qthedoc/functioneer/README.md

 ## How Functioneer Works

-At its core, functioneer organizes analyses as pipelines, where a set of *parameters* flows sequentially through a series of *analysis steps*.
-These *analysis steps* modify the parameters in various ways, such as defining new parameters, modifying parameter values, or performing operations like function evaluation and optimization.
-One of the key features of functioneer is the ability to introduce *forks*, which split the analysis into multiple *branches*, each exploring different values for a specific parameter.
-Functioneer *Forks* are what let you queue up thousands or even millions of parameter combinations in only a few lines of code.
+At its core, functioneer organizes analyses as tree where a *set of parameters* starts at the trunk and moves out towards the leaves.
+Along the way, the *set of parameters* 'flows' through a series of *analysis steps* (each of which can be defined in a single line of code).
+Each *analysis step* can modify or use the parameters in various ways, such as defining new parameters, modifying parameters, or using the parameters to evaluate or even optimize any function of your choice.
+One key feature of functioneer is the ability to introduce *forks*: a type of analysis step that splits the analysis into multiple parallel *branches*, each exploring different values for a specific parameter.
+Using many *Forks* in series allows you to queue up thousands or even millions of parameter combinations with only a few lines of code.
 This structured approach enables highly flexible and dynamic analyses, suitable for a wide range of applications.

+Summary of most useful types of *analysis steps*:
+- Define: Adds a new parameter to the analysis
+- Fork: Splits the analysis into multiple parallel *branches*, each exploring different values for a specific parameter
+- Execute: Calls a provided function using the parameters
+- Optimize: Quickly set up an optimization by providing a function and defining which parameters are going to be optimized

 <details>
 <summary>